petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/using-a-javascript-client-extension.md

 ```

 !!! note
-    You can only configure the scope in a workspace-based client extension.
+    You can only configure the scope of the JavaScript in a workspace-based client extension.
 If creating a JavaScript Client Extension through the UI, you cannot set the scope or the script location; the client extension is always page scoped and is usable only on [site pages](#use-the-client-extension-on-a-page).

 ## Next Steps